Healthy Homes Assessment Upper Hutt

 Upper Hutt Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Upper Hutt and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory for all Upper Hutt and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.
+• Landlords and property managers must keep records that demonstrate the compliance with each Healthy Homes Standard that apply or will be in force during the tenancy of an apartment rental.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers have to ensure their rental properties comply with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Starting 1 July 2023

-• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes